sagemath/sage/src/doc/en/prep/intro-tutorial.rst

 Attribution\-ShareAlike 3.0 license (`CC BY\-SA
 <http://creativecommons.org/licenses/by-sa/3.0/>`_).

-If you are unsure how to log on to a Sage server, start using a local installation, or to create a new worksheet, you might find the :doc:`prelude on logging in <Logging-On>` helpful.
+If you are unsure how to log on to a Sage server, start using a local installation, or to create a new worksheet, you might find the :doc:`prelude on logging in <logging-on>` helpful.

 Otherwise, you can continue with this tutorial, which has the following sections: